szcompressor/cuSZp/README.md

 1. Fusing entire compression/decompression phase into **one CUDA kernel function**.
 2. Various system-level optimizations -- targeting **ultra-fast end-to-end throughput** (~300 GB/s on A100).
-3. Dimensionality (1D, 2D, and 3D) and three encoding modes (fixed, plain, or outlier modes) supported, **high compression ratio** for different data patterns.
+3. Dimensionality (1D, 2D, and 3D) and three encoding modes (fixed, plain, or outlier modes) supported, ensuring **high compression ratio** for different data patterns.
     - *fixed*: Only fixed-length encoding is used.
 This mode is designed for compressing unsmooth and non-structured scientific data or machine learning weights/tokens.
     - *plain*: Dimension-aware delta encoding + fixed-length encoding.
 This mode is designed for scientfic datasets with only local smoothness or just sparse (containing lots of 0s).
     - *outlier*: Dimension-aware delta encoding + fixed-length encoding + outlier preservation.
 This mode is designed for non-sparse and globally smooth scientific datasets.
 Always highest compression ratios.